In principio conuersionis cuiuslibet legenda sun exempla bona

 Quidam religiosus in sollempnitate gloriosissime marie virginis

+Anno currente videlicet Mo cccco liiio Durauit quoque reuelacio ista [...]
 Qui est super omnia deus gloriosus et adorandus Amen

-Hic religiosus est ordinis cartusiensis vir -tissimus bone fame et nominis per maximum? et quod non suum subticetur humilitatis causa est et cetera? -cta confluenciam | Sit nobis propicius -tors deus In festo purificacionis marie factum | Hec visio examina est coram apostolico et pluribus existentibus in eius presencia litteratis et famosis et cetera
+Hic religiosus est ordinis cartusiensis vir litteratissimus bone fame et nominis permaximi et quod nomen suum subticetur humilitatis causa est et cetera circa confluenciam | Sit nobis propicius misericors deus In festo purificacionis marie factum | Hec visio examinata est coram apostolico et pluribus existentibus in eius presencia litteratis et famosis et cetera

 Incipit prologus in commentum beati bernhardi abbatis de xiii gradibus humilitatis

-IN hoc opusculo cum illud quod de evangelio? dominus ait
+IN hoc opusculo cum illud quod de evangelio dominus ait

 tu in tuo corde quam in nostro codice leges Explicit Deo gracias